mautic/mautic-community-handbook/pages/03.community-structure/01.governance-model/docs.md

 Votes are cast by all members of the Core Team.
 Votes can be changed at any time during the discussion.
 Positive votes require no explanation.
 A negative vote must be justified by technical or objective logic.
 A Core Team member cannot vote on any code they submit.

 ### Merging Policy
 The voting process on any particular pull request must allow for enough time for review by the community and the Core Team.
 This involves a minimum of 2 days for minor modifications and a minimum of 5 days for significant code changes.
 Minor changes involve typographical errors, documentation, code standards, minor CSS, javascript, and HTML modifications.
 Minor modifications do not require a voting process.
-All other submissions require a vote after the minimum code review period and must be approved by two or more core members (with no core members voting against).
+All other submissions require a vote after the minimum code review period and must be approved by one or more core members (with no core members voting against).

 ### Core Membership Application
 Core Team members are based on a form of meritocracy.
 We actively seek to empower our active community members and those demonstrating increased involvement will be given everything needed for their continued success.